openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 deselectTrack(index: number): Promise\<void>

-Deselects an audio track when the AVPlayer is used to play a video with multiple audio tracks.
+Deselects a track when the AVPlayer is used to play a resource with multiple audio and video tracks.
 This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.